Ultimate Guide

 Chapter 2

-If you’re looking for effective ways to market and sell training courses that won’t break the bank, then you’ve come to the right place.
-Read on for four effective ways to promote your business to your target audience.
+If you’re looking for effective ways to market your training program that won’t break the bank, then read on.

 market sell training courses

-If you already have a database of email addresses, then it’s the best place to start focusing your marketing efforts.
+If you already have a database of email addresses, then it’s the best place to start focusing your efforts to market your training program.
 Email campaign tools are relatively cheap and easy to use – check out Mailchimp, Campaign Monitor and HubSpot.
-And most can be integrated with your existing software, such as Arlo.
+And most can be integrated with your existing Training Management Software, such as Arlo.

 Arlo’s CRM and automated emails will make your email nurture programs a breeze to create.
 With all customer information in one central hub, including course completion, location, level of qualification and more, it’s easy to send automated, targeted emails to promote upcoming courses that are relevant to their needs.